amnkhan/chat-greetings/README.md

 ### Investigating:
 ---
 * Okay, we are looking at your issue, meanwhile can you please provide your email?
 Thanks!
 * Please allow me a few moments as I am Investigating whats causing the issue.
-Thanks for your coporation
+Thanks for your cooperation!
 * Can you please provide your product link for the product you are facing this issue?
 Thanks!
 * Are you facing the issue with any other products?
 * Can you please provde a screenshot?
 It will help us to better understand the problem. 🙏